8 min read

 On This Page On This Page

-It has been hours, and you are still staring blankly at your laptop screen.
-Your essay is due in two days, but you can't seem to get started on it.
-No matter how hard you try, the words just wouldn't come out.
+It has been hours, and you are still staring blankly at the screen.
+Your essay is due soon but the words just won’t come out.

 Well, don't panic.
 You are not alone!